datacommonsorg/website/server/webdriver/tests/standalone/README.md

 This test crawls the home, explore landing and explore pages recursively and performs a sanity test on these pages.
 The output is produced as a CSV in the `output` folder.
 The output CSV file is named `results-<timestamp>.csv`.

+The following sanity checks are performed based on type of page:

+> Update this list as checks are added, updated or removed.

+* Home:
+  + Explore Landing cards are present.
+  + Explore landing titles and URLs are present.

+* Explore Landing:
+  + Topics are present.
+  + Queries are present.

+* Explore:
+  + Charts are present.
+  + Placeholder map isn't the only chart present.
+  + (Warning) Topic section with no relevant topics.

 This test can be run in 3 modes as follows:

 ### `--mode=home`